InjectiveLabs/test-tube/packages/injective-test-tube/README.md

 CosmWasm x Injective integration testing library that, unlike `cw-multi-test`, it allows you to test your cosmwasm contract against real chain's logic instead of mocks.

-As the project depends on currently private repos, no crate is published rather please refer to [`CHANGELOG`](./CHANGELOG.md) for features and update information.
+The `dev` branch depends on currently private repos, but you can use published versions instead.
+Please refer to [`CHANGELOG`](./CHANGELOG.md) for features and update information.

 ## Table of Contents